demidenm/hcpya_preprocess/README.md

 ### E-Prime to Events.tsv

-This repository contains scripts for downloading and converting Human Connectome Project (HCP) E-Prime task data into BIDS-compatible event files.
+This part of the repository contains scripts for downloading and converting Human Connectome Project (HCP) E-Prime task data into BIDS-compatible event files.
 Key Features

 - AWS Setup: Instructions for configuring AWS credentials to access the HCP S3 bucket
 - Automated Downloading: Parallel download of E-Prime data files from HCP-1200 dataset (~1000+ subjects, 7 tasks, 2 runs each)
 - BIDS Conversion: Transforms raw E-Prime task data into standardized BIDS events.tsv files
 - Task Support: Processes data for all major HCP tasks (EMOTION, MOTOR, RELATIONAL, SOCIAL, WM, GAMBLING, LANGUAGE)

+### Task BOLD Models

+This part of the repository contains scripts for preparing the behavioral data, specifying and fitting the GLM models for task-fMRI analyses.

 ## Usage